jameshkramer/docs/docs/standard/linq/project-object-graph.md

 End Sub
 ```

-In this example, the result of the LINQ query is returned as an <xref:System.Collections.Generic.IEnumerable%601> of `PurchaseOrderItem`.
+The result of the LINQ query is returned as an <xref:System.Collections.Generic.IEnumerable%601> of `PurchaseOrderItem`.
 The items in the `PurchaseOrder` class are of type <xref:System.Collections.Generic.IEnumerable%601> of `PurchaseOrderItem`.
 The code uses the <xref:System.Linq.Enumerable.ToList%2A> extension method to create a <xref:System.Collections.Generic.List%601> collection from the results of the query.

 The example produces this output: